 You can also confirm the deletion by looking inside your gallery app or by checking the individual WhatsApp Media folders inside your storage using a File Manager:

 Storage > WhatsApp > Media > WhatsApp [Media Type].

 Is the Deletion Permanent?

-You won’t however be able to redownload the deleted media.
-The chats in which they appeared will display as if they weren’t shared in the first place.
+You won’t however be able to redownload the deleted media after doing this.
+The chats in which they were in will show up as empty, i.e. they will display for you as if they weren’t shared in the first place.